on-associates/atob-webflow-scripts/README.md

 This script needs to be used externally with Webflow, because Webflow has a limitation of 10,000 characters and this library exceeds that.
 Every time you make changes, update script tags url for it to be functioning properly, in the steps provided below:

 - Select the repository you want to use and copy the url, for example: https://github.com/on-associates/atob-webflow-scripts/blob/main/roundslider.min.js
-- Run through JSDelivr to create a cdn.
-Go to this website: https://www.jsdelivr.com/github
+- Run through JSDelivr raw.githack to create a cdn.
+Go to this website: https://www.jsdelivr.com/github or this one http://raw.githack.com
-- Use the output between the tags <script src=""></script> inside Webflow.
+- Insert the url and use the output between the <script></script> tags in Webflow.